 - Build a near replica of the original “Murphy Family Home” within the Orchard Heritage Park site.

-- Provide space for the Sunnyvale Historical Society’s child education program to accommodate 3000 students per year.
+- Provide space for the Sunnyvale Historical Society’s children’s education program to accommodate 3000 students per year.

 - Preserve artifacts entrusted to the care of the Sunnyvale Historical Society.

-- Promote pride in Sunnyvale and Valley heritage through displays, newsletters, and participation in community events.
+- Promote pride in Sunnyvale and Santa Clara Valley heritage through displays, newsletters, and participation in community events.

 - Display exhibits at schools.